 The Endangered Species Act (ESA) of 1973, as amended (16 U.S.C.
 1531-1543), provides a program for the conservation of threatened and endangered plants and animals and the habitats in which they are found.
-In accordance with section 7 (a)(2) of the ESA, and under the purview of the U.S. Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NMFS), the USACE will ensure that effects of the proposed project would not jeopardize the continued existence of listed species or result in the destruction or adverse modification of designated critical habitat of such species.
+In accordance with section 7 (a)(2) of the ESA, and under the purview of the U.S. Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NMFS), USACE will ensure that effects of the proposed project would not jeopardize the continued existence of listed species or result in the destruction or adverse modification of designated critical habitat of such species.
 USACE dredging and placement will operate under the 2017 USFWS NC Statewide Programmatic Biological Opinion which lays out the terms and conditions and conservation recommendations for beach placement activities for the protection of sea turtles, manatee, piping plover, red knot and seabeach amaranth.
 This BO is expected to be updated for Red Knot Critical Habitat in the near future.

 The 2020 SARBO includes requirements for yearly reporting to NMFS for agency review and evaluation of all projects to make sure no threatened and endangered species are being negatively impacted.
 Also, monthly calls between agencies (USACE SAD/ BOEM/ NMFS) are ongoing to discuss the progress of existing projects, completed projects, new work, and risk to threatened and endangered species and the environment associated with all known dredging work covered by the 2020 SARBO.
-The adaptable framework of the risk analysis includes regular coordination with various federal and state resource agencies and considers dredging risk to all species, including threatened and endangered.
-The risk analysis also allows for planning to consider threatened and endangered species that are considered critically endangered and how to avoid any negative impacts to these species that could occur within the project area, such as the NARW.